Treating Anxiety and Depression with Tea and Diet

-Besides regular tea, herbal tea is another example how you can reduce anxiety naturally.
+Besides traditional teas, herbal teas are another example how you can calm your anxiety naturally.
 Since most herbs contain no caffeine, it makes a great beverage choice towards the end of the day.

 - Chamomile: Lemongrass is a tropical, grassy plant used in cooking and herbal medicine.
 It contains a compound called eugenol.
 Eugenol is thought to prevent blood platelets from clumping together.
 It also releases serotonin.
 Serotonin is a hormone that regulates mood, sleep, appetite, and cognitive functions.

 - Valerian Root: Promotes calming effects and is commonly used as a sleep aid.
 It increases the amount of GABA levels in the brain, which promote relaxation.

 - Lemon Balm: Part of the mint family, this herb has been used for centuries to improve mood and cognitive function.
 Research studies have shown it to have positive aspects on mood, and reduced levels of anxiety.